salEZY/SpaceX/README.md

 # SpaceX

-App created in react to display launches of SpaceX program
+App created in React to display launches of SpaceX program.